Efficient constrained sensor placement for observability of linear systems: Minimal sensor placement problem

-where \(C(J)\) is the submatrix of the output matrix \(C\) obtained by retaining the rows corresponding to output vertices in \(J\). \eqref{keyproblem1} determines the minimal number of outputs required from the set of available outputs to ensure a desired structural observability index \(\ell\).
+where \(F \subset \mathcal{A}\), \(I_J\) is the submatrix of the output matrix \(I_F\) obtained by retaining the rows corresponding to state vertices in \(J\). \eqref{keyproblem1} determines the minimal subset of states required to admit outputs from the set of available states \(F\) to ensure a desired bound on structural observability index.